Darwin to Broome Adventure

 Day 1: Darwin to Katherine Region

 Welcome to the tropics and the NT capital city Darwin, where your Kimberley adventure begins.
 After meeting up with your group and guide, we head south to stop at either Edith Falls for a swim or explore Katherine Gorge both of which are in Nitmiluk National Park.
 This is where the group will have lunch.
-We then head to overnight private campsite on the edge of Nitmiluk National Park, where permanent tents with swags await you.
+We then head to overnight private campsite on the edge of Nitmiluk National Park, where your tents with swags await you.
 We can then enjoy an evening at camp and settle down for dinner with the group.
 (L,D)

 Day 2: Katherine to Lake Argyle

 After breakfast this morning we hit the road for Western Australia, and make our way to Lake Argyle, which has been created by the Ord River Dam.
 Admire the sheer size of this amazing man made spectacle that is about 18 times the size of Sydney Harbour.
 The lake is home to many species of native fish and thousands of freshwater crocodiles.
-You can choose to take an optional cruise on the lake before setting up camp nearby for the night.
-(B,L,D)
+Take an optional sunset cruise before setting up camp at our exclusive campsite on the Ord River.(B,L,D)

 Day 3: Kununurra to Purnululu National Park (Bungles Bungles)